 The ruffled blooms of the lovely, feminine Chianti Mix (pictured above, left) have a beautiful antique appearance.
 Colors range across varying shades of raspberry, peach, rose-blush, and pale lemon-yellow.
 The flowers have contrasting dark faces, and some petals are even striped.
 This versatile mix is perfect for flower arranging because the muted earthy tones mix well with so many colors.

 ‘Brush Strokes’ (above, right) is a fitting name for another new striking mix of striped and multicolored flowers in shades of eggplant, wine, apricot, and sunny golden-yellow.
-As flowers age they take on a blue cast, giving them an old fashioned sepia-toned quality.
+As the flowers age they take on a blue cast, giving them an old-fashioned, sepia-toned quality.
 One of our favorites to date.

 Three varieties I love are ‘Avalanche Supreme’ (pictured above, left), with dense, snow-white blossoms that resemble lilacs and are well-suited for wedding arrangements; ‘Pacific Crimson’ (above, center), which has striking deep magenta blossoms; and ‘Katz Bright Rose’ (above, right), whose towering stems are smothered in rose-pink blooms that have slightly lighter edges, giving them a lovely antique appearance.